Artur8-00/RecycleBinCleaner/README.md

   - Autostart with Windows
   - Sound notification on emptying
   - Light and Dark themes
-- 🔄 Auto-check for updates (optional)
+- 🔄 Auto-check for updates

 ---